 The provision is evaluated at the midpoint of the first semester and again at the end of the first semester.
 If a student has not made satisfactory progress, alternative plans will be addressed, including but not limited to the dismissal of the student from Trinity Christian School.
 Any special conditions for admission will be explained to parents carefully and provided in writing.
 We desire all children admitted to have maximum opportunity for success in our school program.

-When an applicant successfully completes the application process for a particular grade and a seat is not available, the applicant will be given the option of remaining in a wait pool.
-Qualified students from the wait pool fill seats as they become available.
+When an applicant successfully completes Steps 1 - 3 of the admission process for a particular grade and a seat is not available, the applicant will be considered for a spot on the waitlist.
+Qualified students from the waitlist fill seats as they become available.

-If a seat does not become available before the start of the school year, the wait pool remains active until the end of the first semester for mid-year entrance.
-At that time, a parent may choose to remove the child’s name from the wait pool or convert the child's admission status to the coming year’s applicant pool.
+If a seat does not become available before the start of the school year, the waitlist remains active until the end of the first semester for mid-year entrance.
+At that time, a parent may choose to remove the child’s name from the waitlist or convert the child's admission status to the coming year’s applicant pool.
 Each applicant will then be asked to update information, retest at the current grade level, provide a current report card and recent standardized test scores, and pay a $50 application rollover fee.